Quantivio/RiverpodSnippets/README.md

 Please install [flutter-riverpod-snippets](https://marketplace.visualstudio.com/items?itemName=robert-brunhage.flutter-riverpod-snippets) extension available on VS Code.

+### Freezed Snippets will be added soon separately....

 # Riverpod and Freezed Snippets

 With the help of Riverpod and Freezed snippets users can easily work with Riverpod and be more productive.
 This extension contains different riverpod and freezed snippets.